 Surface Water/Stormwater.
 Under Alternative 1, proposed administrative and housing construction activities at South Finegayan would result in the potential for a temporary increase in stormwater runoff, erosion, and sedimentation.
-To minimize these potential temporary increases, a CGP would be obtained and followed and a SWPPP would be prepared and implemented.
-The SWPPP would identify site-specific BMPs (Volume 2, Chapter 4, Table 4.2-1) that would be implemented as part of Alternative 1 to reduce the potential for erosion, runoff, sedimentation, and subsequent water quality impacts.
-No buildings/structures would be constructed in the 100-year flood zone; however, some stormwater detention basins could also be utilized for additional uses, for example, as recreational fields.
+To minimize these potential impacts, general construction BMPs (Volume 2, Chapter 4, Table 4.2-1) would be implemented to reduce the potential for erosion, runoff, sedimentation, and water quality impacts.
+In addition, roadway-specific BMPs would be included in the planning, design, and construction of all roadways.
+Proposed construction activities would not occur within the 100-year flood zone.
 Therefore, construction activities associated with Alternative 1 at South Finegayan would result in less than significant impacts to surface water.

 Groundwater.
 Under Alternative 1, proposed housing/community support construction activities at South Finegayan would include surface water protection measures that would also serve to protect the quality of the underlying NGLA groundwater.
-By adhering to the provisions of the CGP and implementing BMPs associated with the site- and activity-specific water resource protection needs through BMPs, such as protection of sinkholes and proper storage of hazardous materials, stormwater pollutant loading potential would be minimized and protect the underlying groundwater subbasins.
+BMPs and follow-on measures and plans would reduce the pollutant loading potential into stormwater and thus the underlying groundwater subbasins.
 Therefore, construction activities associated with Alternative 1 at South Finegayan would result in less than significant impacts to groundwater.

 Nearshore Waters.
 Alternative 1 on South Finegayan is located well-away from the coastline; however, the entire island of Guam is classified as a coastal zone under the CZMA.
-However, by adhering to the provisions of the CGP and applicable orders, laws, and regulations relating to water quality and implementing BMPs associated with site and project specific water resource protection needs, pollutant loading to surface runoff would be reduced and potential indirect impacts to nearshore waters would be subsequently lessened.
+Potential impacts to nearshore waters would be lessened through the implementation of the surface water BMPs and adherence to all applicable orders, laws, and regulations relating to water quality.
 Therefore, construction activities associated with Alternative 1 at South Finegayan would result in less than significant impacts to nearshore waters.